Rupak1017/ITMD_542/LAB 2/README.md

 I think this assignment did a good job showing me how to utilize Node JS and some of its features better.
 Along with the efficiency that comes with using express js.
 I didnt have many difficulties, and mainly just needed time putting all the pieces together.

-## References
-I didnt really use any external sources, I learned everything I needed to from watching the lecture recordings or reading official documentation.